 "Oh, do not stay on my account.
-Please only stay for as long as you are comfortable with."
+Stay as long or as little as you want."
 Snow stroked the petals on the rose, being gentle not to pull them off.

 "Is that how you got your name, dear?
-It is a lovely story, no wonder you like roses."
+No wonder you like roses."

 Snow nodded and smelt the rose before speaking again.
 "Yes, but it's not why I love them.
 Roses remind me of her, she smelt like them because she was always in the garden.
 I suppose also, because they remind me of how much she loved me.
 From the moment she saw that rose she had wanted me... and she never meant to leave me."

 Mary stopped what she was doing and stared at the girl in the mirror.
 Such a darling thing, whose whole world was stolen from her at such a young age.
 Yet there she sat, after defying evil and reclaiming what was rightfully hers.
 She really was as strong as a rose in winter.